 Reserved bytes (4 bytes) are provided to allow the format to be shared with messages stored on the IC card.
-For messages stored on the DIRD, these fields are set to 0x000000000.
+For messages stored on the DIRD, these fields are set to 0x00000000.

-- 3) ID of a preset message (0x0000 to 0xFFFF) Specifies the code of the preset message display.
-A value of 0x0000 signifies "no preset message." - Differential format number Indicates the number of the differential information format. - 5) Differential information length Indicates the number of bytes in the differential information field described below.
-A value of 0x0000 indicates that there is no differential information. - Differential information Stores the differential information. - Stuffing Stuffing is not sent for messages stored on the DIRD (0 bytes).
+3) ID of a preset message (0x0000 to 0xFFFF)

+Specifies the code of the preset messsage display.
+A value of 0x0000 signifies "no preset message."

+4) Differential format number

+Indicates the number of the differential information format.

+- 5) Differential information length Indicates the number of bytes in the differential information field described below.
+A value of 0x0000 indicates that there is no differential information. - 6) Differential informationStores the differential information.